 - 1. To backup your SAM RF System data files off your computer, click on the Management menu at the top of the window or the Management icon. - 2.
 Point to Maintenance, then select Back Up. - 3.
 At the Maintenance Backup PC dialog box, the default backup file name and location will already be listed in the box next to the words Self-Extracting Database Backup.EXE. - To change this default information, click the Browse button next to the box.
-This will display a typical Windows Save As PC dialog box.

-5. Click the down arrow (▼) to access a different directory (thumb drive or CD).
+This will display a typical Windows Save As PC dialog box. - 5.
+Click the down arrow (▼) to access a different directory (for a CD drive, tape drive or zip disk drive).
 Choose the appropriate location for saving your backup file and click Save.

-Note: While most computers use the C:\ directory as the hard drive, other directories for the thumb or CD drive will not necessarily be the same for all computers.
+Note: While most computers use the C:\ directory as the hard drive, other directories for the CD drive, tape or zip drive will not necessarily be the same for all computers.